← All articles

 That's roughly 560 booked nights per year across the portfolio.
 At $180/night, that's $100,800 in rental revenue.
 At 8% blended OTA cost (host fee plus payment processing), you're paying approximately $8,000/year to the platforms.

-Shift 20% of those bookings — about 112 nights — to direct at the same rate, and you recover around $1,600 annually.
+Shift 20% of those bookings (about 112 nights) to direct at the same rate, and you recover around $1,600 a year.
 At 40% direct, that's $3,200.
-For a larger portfolio — say, 15 properties — the same math produces $6,000–$12,000/year in recovered fees.
-Not transformational, but also not nothing, and it compounds as your repeat guest base grows.
+Run the same math on a larger portfolio, say 15 properties, and you're looking at $6,000 to $12,000/year in recovered fees.
+Not transformational.
+But not nothing either, and it compounds as your repeat guest base grows.

-The other side of the math: you can afford to offer direct-booking guests a modest discount (5–8%) and still come out ahead, because your net after the OTA fee was already lower than what a direct booking at full price would net you.
+There's an upside on the other side of the ledger too.
+You can offer direct-booking guests a modest discount (5 to 8%) and still come out ahead, because your net after the OTA fee was already lower than what a direct booking at full price would net you.

 The direct-booking funnel

-Getting a guest to book directly requires three things: capturing their contact information during the OTA stay, earning enough trust to make them want to rebook, and making the rebooking process easier than going back to Airbnb.
+Getting a guest to book directly comes down to a few things.
+You capture their contact information during the OTA stay, you earn enough trust that they want to rebook, and you make the rebooking easier than going back to Airbnb.

 Capture the guest

-OTAs deliberately limit guest contact information before and during a stay — this is by design, since they want to own the rebooking relationship.
-The window you have is during the stay itself.
-A guest who replies to your messages is giving you a communication relationship.
-Within OTA terms, you can mention your direct booking option in a natural context (not spammy, not in violation of platform rules).
+OTAs limit guest contact information before and during a stay.
+That's by design, since they want to own the rebooking relationship.
+The window you do have is the stay itself.
+A guest who replies to your messages has opened a line of communication with you.
+Within OTA terms, you can mention your direct booking option in a natural context, not spammy, not in violation of platform rules.

 A welcome card or house guide with your direct booking URL is one of the cleaner approaches.
-A note in the checkout message pointing to your website works.
-The goal is to make the guest aware that a direct option exists, without making the OTA booking feel like a bait-and-switch.
+A note in the checkout message pointing to your website works too.
+You want the guest to know a direct option exists, without making the OTA booking feel like a bait-and-switch.

 Earn the repeat